RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Experiments

 \subsection{Results on SParC}

-The results on SParC are shown in Table \ref{tab:sparc_dev_res}, numbers are evaluated on its development set since the test set is private.
+The results on SParC are shown in Table \ref{tab:sparc_dev_res}.
 Our proposed RASAT model combined with PICARD achieves state-of-the-art results on all four evaluation metrics.

-Compared with the previous state-of-the-art HIE-SQL + GraPPa \citep{zheng2022hie}, RASAT + PICARD brings the QEM from 64.7\% to 66.7\% and IEM from 45.0\% to 47.2\%.
-In addition, our model is able to produce SQL with values, whereas many of the models listed in the table don't provide value predictions.
+Compared with the previous state-of-the-art RAT-SQL-TC + GAP \citep{2112.08735}, RASAT + PICARD brings the QEM from 65.7\% to 67.7\% and IEM from 43.2\% to 45.2\% on the test set.
+In addition, our model can produce executable SQLs (with values), whereas many of the models listed in the table do not provide value predictions.